rubyonjets/jets-docs/_docs/learn/job/update-project.md

 ## Change CloudWatch Event Rule

-Instead of clicking **Test**, we'll make some manual changes to the CloudWatch Event Rule to ensure it works properly.
+Instead of clicking **Test**, we'll manually change the CloudWatch Event Rule to ensure it works properly.
 A quick way to find the CloudWatch Event Rule is from the CloudFormation stack.

 ![](https://img.boltops.com/tools/jets/learn/job/review-deploy-cloudformation-console.png)